kubernetes/enhancements/keps/sig-node/20190333-critical-container.md

 ### Implementation Details/Notes/Constraints

 - It is an open question if the whole feature can be implemented in Kubelet or other components are also affected
-- The existing terminate and create procedures of the Pod donr by Kubelet should be used to implement the replacement of the Pod
+- The existing terminate and create procedures of the Pod done by Kubelet should be used to implement the replacement of the Pod

 ### Risks and Mitigations